Camembert: Pride of Normandie (France’s Famous Soft Cheese)

 • In salads: Add slices of Camembert to a fresh green salad.
 It pairs beautifully with walnuts, apples and a light vinaigrette.

 • With wine: Camembert pairs well with a variety of wines.
-A light red like Pinot Noir or a crisp white wine such as Chardonnay are good choices.
+Some great choices would include an oaked Chardonnay or a dry Riesling.

 Storing Camembert cheese